 An investment in our securities involves a high degree of risk.
-You should carefully consider the risks described below and incorporated by reference in this prospectus, before making an investment decision.
+You should carefully consider the risks described below before making an investment decision.
 Our business, prospects, financial condition or operating results could be harmed by any of these risks, as well as other risks not currently known to us or that we currently consider immaterial.
 The trading price of our securities could decline due to any of these risks, and, as a result, you may lose all or part of your investment.
 Before deciding whether to invest in our securities you should also refer to the other information contained in this prospectus.